petertwigg/petertwigg.github.io/_posts/2022-08-25-can-meditation-put-people-at-risk.md

 feature_image:
 ---

-{% include video.html id="Tn8607SUDMs" title="Can Meditation Put People At Risk " %}
+{% include video.html id="Tn8607SUDMs" title="Can Meditation Put People At Risk? " %}
 Does meditation put meditators at risk?
 We provide answers and context to help understand the issues.

 References: